aave/risk-v3/asset-risk/adding-an-asset.md

 {% hint style="info" %}
 To mitigate the protocol risk of insolvency, V3 allows to list new riskier token in *Isolation Mode*.
 Read more [👉🏻 Isolation Mode](https://docs.aave.com/developers/whats-new/isolation-mode)
 {% endhint %}

+{% hint style="info" %}
+  V3 of Aave protocol introduce new `ASSET_LISTING_ADMIN` role, assigned by Aave Governance, which allows holders of this role to:
+  - add new assets to the Aave V3 markets
+  - update asset oracle sources
+  - update fallback oracles
+{% endhint %}

 3. **A centralised asset accepted as collateral exposes the protocol to its centralisation risk.** The single point of failure risks of underlying token flow into Aave Protocol.